Cost of Constructing Homes in Washington

 Limitations

 The information published throughout this report is for illustrative purposes only.
-Because we don’t have state-level data available to us at the time of this report, it’s important to be transparent about the limitations of this study:
+Because we don’t have state level data available to us at the time of this report, it’s important to be transparent about the limitations of this study:

 • The Construction Cost Survey had a representative sample of 6,516 home builders nationwide.
 The sample was stratified by the size of the builder and the region in which they were located.
 Still, it is entirely possible that the sample did not include a home builder from Washington.

-• As stated previously, we did not include the full cost of land (except in cases where builders improve the lot via landscaping and site work) because it’s variable across the state, dependent upon zoning regulations, market demand, and the variable cost for builders to make a plot of land buildable.
+• As stated previously, we did not include the full cost of land (except in cases where builders improve the lot via landscaping and sitework) because it’s variable across the state, dependent upon zoning regulations, market demand, and the variable cost for builders to make a plot of land buildable.

-• This study is only relevant to single-family detached While we’re confident that these percentages could be easily translated and usable for attached townhomes, we do not advise that condos or other multi-family structures utilize our methodology because the underlying assumptions would not hold true.
+• This study is only relevant to single-family detached homes.
+While we’re confident that these percentages could be easily translated and usable for attached townhomes, we do not advise that condos or other multi-family structures utilize our methodology because the underlying assumptions would not hold true.

 Results

 Table 1.
-25-year Average Sales Price Breakdown by Category
+Sales Price Breakdown for WA

 Table 2.
-Construction Cost Breakdown
+Total Construction Cost Breakdown

 Policy Considerations

 Regulations are important and worthwhile in many cases.
 However, some are arbitrary and burdensome.
 We used the example of building codes adding costs in various stages of the construction but other regulations exist.
 One example is local parking regulations that mandate one, two, or more parking spaces dependent on what type of structure is built and its future uses.
-Some jurisdictions reduce the number of parking spaces required for single-family homes if a garage is constructed.
-In contrast, others do not count garage parking spaces in their definition of a parking space.
+Some jurisdictions reduce the number of parking spaces required for single-family homes if a garage is constructed, whereas others do not count garage parking spaces in their definition of a parking space.
 If an extra one or two parking spaces (in addition to garage parking spaces) are required for a single-family home, that can add substantial cost.

 References

 2022.
-Colburn, G. and Aldern, C. Homelessness is a Housing Problem: How Structural Factors Explain US Patterns.
-University of California Press. https:// homelessnesshousingproblem.com/
+Colburn, G. and Aldern, C. Homelessness is a Housing Problem: How Structural Factors Explain U.S. Patterns.
+University of California Press. https://homelessnesshousingproblem.com/

 2020.
 National Association of Home Builders.
 “Cost of Constructing a Home.”
 Retrieved from https://www.nahb.org/-/media/8F04D7F6EAA34DBF8867D7C3385D2977.ashx

 2022.
-US Census Bureau.
+U.S. Census Bureau.
 “Quarterly Sales 2022.”
-Retrieved from https://www.census. gov/construction/nrs/pdf/quarterly_sales.pdf
+Retrieved from https://www.census.gov/construction/nrs/pdf/quarterly_sales.pdf

 2021.
-US Census Bureau.
+U.S. Census Bureau.
 “Current Data, Annual Characteristics of New Housing.”
 Retrieved from https://www.census.gov/construction/chars/current.html

 2022.
 BNI Building News.
 Home Builders Cost Book, 30th Edition.